okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

  Client-based rate limiting applies to unauthenticated endpoints within Okta that are used during the client application access process.
 This applies to two types of clients:

-* An OAuth 2.0 application, which uses a combination of client ID, IP address, or device identifier for rate-limiting.
+* An OAuth 2.0 application, which uses a combination of client ID, IP address, or device identifier for rate-limiting

 * A non-OAuth 2.0 application (as is the case for a Classic org `/login/login.htm` endpoint), which uses the IP address and device identifier for rate-limiting.